olauncher/olauncher.github.io/_posts/2019-04-22-village-and-pillage.markdown

 title: Village & Pillage out today on Java
 ---

 Apparently, it takes a village to raise a child.
-Frankly, if we'd known how much work putting together the biggest Minecraft update yet was going to be, we'd have probably taken the easy option and tried to raise that child instead.
+Frankly, if we'd known how much work putting together the biggest Minecraft update yet was going to be, we'd have probably taken the easy option and tried to raise that child instead.<br>

 But it was all worth it for this, **Village & Pillage** Update release day!
 I can almost hear the Pillagers firing their crossbows into the air in celebration!
-Or are they firing them towards me...
+Or are they firing them towards me...<br>

-Enjoy the update!
+Enjoy the update!<br>

 **Changelog:**<br>
 \* Lots of accessibility improvements!<br>